 “Prison is just not as romantic as all those ’70s exploitation movies made it seem, I want my money back.”

 The show did not give all the characters a happy ending as some final seasons do.
 But this does not detract from the quality of the end of Orange Is The New Black.
-The horrors and injustices portrayed are too much of a part of reality for those watching to ignore.
+The horrors and injustices portrayed are too much of a part of reality for those watching to ignore (you can learn more about mental health here.)

 Other shows that display real-life issues usually have the protagonists fix the problem with their own skills.
 Others leave on a bleak note without a solution to the negative plots.
 Whether it’s a happy ending or not, the story ends and the credits roll.
 While this makes for a satisfying conclusion, there is no urgency or personal stake.